syncfusion-content/maui-docs/MAUI/ListView/layouts.md

 ## Change span count based on screen size

-In the `SfListView`, the `GridLayout` allows changing the `SpanCount` based on the view size of application with orientation in either portrait or landscape mode.
+In the `SfListView`, the [GridLayout](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.GridLayout.html) allows you to change the `SpanCount` based on the view size of application with orientation in either portrait or landscape mode.

 {% tabs %}
 {% highlight c# %}